nextthingco/docs/README.md

 `git push`

-Get peers to review your changes!
+Get peers to review your changes at http://ntc-docs-testing.surge.sh/

 ## History